tuf75588/reactjs-projects/dynamic-div-generator/README.md

 When you compile the app with `npm run build`, the minification step will strip out this condition, and the resulting bundle will be smaller.

-### Referencing Environment Variables in the HTML
+### Referencing Environment letiables in the HTML

 >Note: this feature is available with `react-scripts@0.9.0` and higher.

-You can also access the environment variables starting with `REACT_APP_` in the `public/index.html`.
+You can also access the environment letiables starting with `REACT_APP_` in the `public/index.html`.
 For example:

 ```html
 <title>%REACT_APP_WEBSITE_NAME%</title>